samdomeier/Springboard-projects/forex_binary_trading_classification/README.md

   > Notebook used to create real-time predictions when the datamining notebook is running

 ## Feature Engineering
-For the feature engineering portion, I am taking the local database that I've created and creating specific features that I want to use for this project.
-Specifically, we are taking the event information created from the funcitons mining from Forex Factory, and creating features based on these results.
+When designing the data mining notebook, I created it so that the data could be feature engineered in many different ways.
+For example, the event information that I scraped from ForexFactory was compiled into dictionaries rather than simple data types.
+I felt this gave me the freedom to take my feature engineering any direction that I wanted to, and it allows me to build different models in the foreseeable future.

-- In the feature engineering function, we provide a variable that filters out features based on correlation to each other.
-- Since the database is locally created, I could continue to mine data but with this comes drawbacks.
-Since I was only able to allow this datamining to run for a short period of time (roughly 24 hours over a 2 week period), my data isn't as diverse as I would have liked.
-Because of this, I need to filter out features due to lack of variance.
-For example, I will eliminating a categorical column if more than 70% of the values are the same.
+For this model, I created a function to do the feature engineering once I decided on a direction.
+In this function, there is a variable that filters out features based on their correlation to each other.
+Since a lot of these features are derived from the same source, it leads to a lot of highly correlated features.
+Another drawback that I faced was the lack of data diversity in the sample that I mined.
+Since the database was created locally, I was only able to scrape data over a short period, which ended up being roughly 2 weeks, on-and-off.
+Because of this, I needed to filter out features due to lack of variance.
+For example, it will eliminate a categorical column if more than 70% of the values are the same.
-- For modeling purposes, we will be considering different correlation coefficients to filter out features.
-The following will be used:
-    - 0.9, 0.75, and 0.6 (so if a feature has a 0.9 correlation coefficient to another feature, I will only keep one)
-    - Because a lot of these features are derived from price action, they become highly correlated.

 ## Modeling Process and Results
+For the modeling process, I decided to create three different dataframes with features filtered out based on different correlation coefficients.
+I used the following correlation coefficients:
+    - 0.9, 0.75, and 0.6
+    - Because a lot of these features are derived from price, they become highly correlated to eachother

-The modeling process was divided into two steps.
+**The modeling process was divided into two steps.**

 1. **Perform a base model evaluation for all three dataframes using the following classifiers.**
     - RandomForestClassifier